Other Circumstances and Exceptions

 Study Abroad for Spring Term

 Students on approved study abroad leave in the spring term who are guaranteed housing must register for Room Selection for the following year.
-They can either select a proxy to choose a room for them during In-Person Group Selection or choose their own room during Online Selection.
+They can either join a group or choose their own room.
 Failure to register for Room Selection and select a room will result in a loss of guaranteed housing.

 Students who lose their right to guaranteed housing (See Undergraduate Assignment Policies for reasons) are not eligible to participate in the Room Selection Process.
 Non-guaranteed students must submit a Housing Application for every semester that they are requesting housing.
 Applicants are prioritized on a Waitlist according to class standing, proximity to campus and date of application.
 Waitlist applicants are assigned to vacancies once all guaranteed students are assigned as rooms become available, either prior to or after the start of the semester.
 Housing availability for non-guaranteed students is generally not known prior to the start of the academic year.
 Availability will be assessed over the course of the summer.